CodeKoalas/koality-drupal-theme-generator/README.md

 ```

 ### Component
-Generates component boiler plate based on whatever name you pass it.
+Generates component boilerplate based on whatever name you pass it.
 Please delete whatever you don't need.
 If you haven't modified it, you don't need it.

 Example: